MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/pdf.md

 To extract text from a PDF file, use the **Extract text from PDF** action.
 In the following example, the action has been configured to extract text from a specific range of pages.
 The file is password-protected, so a password has been populated in the **Advanced** settings.

-If you want to extract texts arranged in a tabular form, enable the **Optimize for structured data** to improve extracted result format and accuracy.
+If you want to extract texts arranged in a tabular form, enable the **Optimize for structured data** option to improve the results' format and accuracy.

 ![Screenshot of the Extract text from PDF action.](media\pdf\extract-text-pdf-example.png)